K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 ![Crafty archive exfiltration](/images/HTB-Crafty/archive-exfiltration.png)

-The `playercounter-1.0-SNAPSHOT.jar` archive is now on my Kali machine.
-You have to stop the listener to regain control of your terminal on the target system.
+> Stop the listener to regain control of the terminal on the target system.

-After extracting the archive, we get `Playercounter.class` in `/htb/crafty/playercounter/`.
-I used [decompiler.com](https://www.decompiler.com/) to decompile the file.
+After extracting the archive, we get `Playercounter.class` in `/htb/crafty/playercounter/`which we decompile with [decompiler.com](https://www.decompiler.com/).

 > A `.class` file is a compiled Java bytecode file.
 When you compile a Java source code file (`.java`), the Java compiler (`javac`) translates the human-readable Java code into a platform-independent bytecode format.
 This bytecode is then stored in `.class` files.
-> In the case `Playercounter.class` contains the compiled bytecode for the `Playercounter` Java class
+In our case `Playercounter.class` contains the compiled bytecode for the `Playercounter` Java class.

 We find what looks like some credential (`s67u84zKq8IXw`) used when connecting to a service on port 27015 (typically used by online games).

 ![archive content credentials](/images/HTB-Crafty/playercount-file.png)

-We have a tool called [RunasCs](https://github.com/antonioCoco/RunasCs) that enables us to execute processes with permissions different from our current ones.
+We have a tool called [RunasCs](https://github.com/antonioCoco/RunasCs) that enables us to execute processes with permissions different from our current user's.
 Our objective is to launch an Administrator shell from the current user `svc_minecraft`.

 Let's generate a payload with `msfvenom`.